-Soft Play means you won’t be anxious wondering if your kids have broken a bone under your watch and they can play for hours realising all that pent up energy which also means a good nights sleep!
+Soft Play means you won’t be worrying if your kids have broken a bone under your watch whilst they play for hours and release that pent up energy which also means a good night’s sleep for hungover you.

 You know what they say, the only way to get over a hangover is to get back on it.
 Depending on how quaesy your stomach is, a lovely British pub that serves good grub as well as an outdoor space for the kids is an ideal way to spend your Sunday.

 The Island in Kensal Rise is a local favourite with their own chalkboard for childish etching, plus highchairs, crayons and colouring in.